ros2/demos/demo_nodes_cpp/README.md

 ### Basic Server & Client

-This runs a ROS 2 server that provides the service to processes two integers and outputs its sum back to ROS 2 client node.
+This runs a ROS 2 server that provides a service to process two integers, outputting the sum back to ROS 2 client node.

 #### Server